web-mev/mev-topgo/README.md

 - To look up the gene symbol and potentially map to the database identifiers, we need to know which annotation system you are using:
     - "symbol" refers to the "common" gene name (e.g. TP53, KRAS, etc.)
     - "ensmebl" refers to Ensembl-based identifiers, which start with ENSG for human and ENSMUSG for mouse
-    - "entrez" are simply integers and is relatively uncommon.
+    - "RefSeq" are identifiers that start with "NM", "NP", "XM", etc.